rackerlabs/design-system/_docs/style/focus-states.md

 Apply focus to all interactive elements in a UI.

-Do not focus disable element and non-interactive elements, including:
+Do not focus disabled elements and non-interactive elements, including:

 - [Popovers]({{site.baseurl}}/components/popovers.html)
 - [Modals]({{site.baseurl}}/components/modal.html)